 Most fields in the exam application are mandatory.
 If you want to return to a previous screen, select the Back to button at the top of the page.

 Guidance notes and agreement

-- understand that you may be given a placement on any date within the exam week/period.
+- you may be given a placement on any date within the exam week/period

-- understand that you may not receive details of the location and date of your DCH Clinical exam until four weeks before your exam date.
+- you may not receive details of your exam date/session until four weeks before your exam date

-- understand that as you have submitted an application to the RCPCH you acknowledge that you intend to sit this examination.
-Once the application period is closed your exam fee is due to be processed and withdrawals will not receive refund unless supported by evidence.
-If you withdraw before the application closing date the exam fee will not be processed.
+- as you have submitted an application to RCPCH you acknowledge that you intend to sit this examination.
+Once the application period is closed your exam fee is due to be processed and withdrawals will not receive a refund unless supported by evidence.
+If you withdraw before the application closing date the exam fee will not be processed

-- understand that places are sometimes limited and an application to sit the examination does not guarantee a place.
+- places are limited and an application to sit the examination does not guarantee a place

 - This shows the personal and work details we hold about you.